-We wish Andrew and the Spectrum Electrical & Mechanical Engineers Ltd team in Surrey all the very best for the future with their new membership.
+We would like to wish Richard, Hazel and all the Apple Group Training team all the very best for the future with their new company membership.

-Congratulations to RB Electronics based in Boston, Lincolnshire on their new membership with CAI Ltd holding membership number C.1834.
-Full company information can be found on the following link, http://tinyurl.com/p7d7bk7.
+Congratulations to Astrasat Ltd based in Eastbourne, East Sussex on their new membership with the CAI holding membership number C.1836.
+Full company contact information and services can be found on the following link, tinyurl.com/lz5l72g.

-We would like to wish Richard all the very best for the future with his new company membership.
+We would like to wish John and all the Astrasat team all the very best for the future with their new company membership.

 |Local TV Line Up - 29th September Update